meddsotech81910/meddrepo/README.md

-The "Harry Potter" film series, based on J.K.
-Rowling's novels, debuted in 2001 with "Harry Potter and the Sorcerer's Stone."
+The success of "The Bourne Identity" (2002) revitalized the spy thriller genre, leading to sequels and imitators throughout the decade.